-Basalt fibres made from rock solidified from volcanic lava are suggested by some as the alternative to glass.
-Until recently, they were used solely in the form of basalt ‘wool’ for thermal insulation purposes, however, new technology open for making them into thin wire fibres.
-Read more..
+Basalt fibres made from rock solidified from volcanic lava are suggested by some as the alternative to glass fibres.

-The use of carbon fibres has only become widespread over the past couple of decades or so, but their growth has been rapid since their inception.
-The complex series of processes and the inert atmospheres needed for carbon fibre production tend to make them expensive from the environmental standpoint.
-Read more..
+The use of carbon fibres has only become widespread over the past couple of decades.
+However, growth has been rapid since its inception.

-Electroactive polymers is a term used to describe materials that have actuating properties are based mainly on polymers.
-They can be defined as intelligent textiles since these fabrics or materials respond to a signal (stimulus).
-Read more..
+The electroactive polymer is a term used to describe materials that have actuating properties are based mainly on polymers.

 Glass fibres existing in a wide range of types for several ends use made by melting silica (sand material) at very high temperatures and adding to the melt the necessary fabrics.
 High temperatures always incur significant energy costs.

 Inorganic fibres.
 A type of Another type of tissue that is becoming more important is in the inanimate category.
 Grains produced from materials that are present in the Earth’s crust refers to inorganic.
 These fibres can easily be made from naturally occurring materials and are inorganic rather than polymeric.